 Vitamin A is an essential vitamin for thriving locks.
 Differing metabolic processes cause your body to continually produce free radicals, molecules that damage healthy cell growth and accelerate the aging process — including your follicle cells.

 Vitamin A has antioxidant properties that clean up these reactive radicals and shield your hair follicle cells.
-Furthermore, a consistent level of Vitamin A in your body is associated with improved blood circulation, spurring hair growth, and regeneration.
+Furthermore, a consistent level of Vitamin A in your body is associated with improved blood circulation, spurring hair health and regeneration.
 Taking a supplement containing Vitamin A averts scalp dryness by maintaining the function of your sebaceous glands, producing more sebum oil for your skin and hair shaft, and giving you lush and full tresses.

 The B-vitamin complex consists of eight water-soluble vitamins that include biotin, B5 (calcium D-pantothenate), B6 (pyridoxine hydrochloride), Vitamin B9 (folic acid), and B12 (cyanocobalamin).
 These vitamins help manufacture red blood cells that deliver oxygen and nutrients to your scalp and hair follicles, making them critical for lustrous hair.